Multipodal Structure and Phase Transitions in Large Constrained Graphs: Multipodal Structure

 and for $a > b$ let $\gamma(y,a,b) = \gamma(y,b,a)$.
 If $g(x,y)$ is doubly monotonic, then $g(b,y) \ge g(a,y)$ for $b \ge a$, so $\gamma$ is equal to $\eta$ almost everywhere, which is equal to zero almost everywhere.

-Now evolve the graphon $g$ according to the following differential equation:
+Now evolve the graphon $g$ according to the following integro-differential equation:

-If $g(x,y)$ is doubly monotonic almost everywhere, then this simplifies to ${d g_t}/{dt} = 0$.
+Existence and uniqueness of solutions to this equation is straightforward.
+Working in the $L^\infty$ norm, the Picard iteration converges to a classical solution, i.e., a family $g_t$ of measurable functions $[0,1]^2 \to [0,1]$ that are pointwise differentiable with respect to $t$.
+If $g(x,y)$ is doubly monotonic almost everywhere, then equation (\ref{monotonicity-DE}) simplifies to ${d g_t}/{dt} = 0$.
 Otherwise, we will show that the flow preserves the degree function $d(x)$ and increases the entropy $\S(g)$, contradicting the assumption that $g$ is an entropy maximizer.

 To see that the degree function is unchanged we compute

 The second integrand is anti-symmetric in $b$ and $y$, and so integrates to zero.
 For the first integral, fix a value of $b$ and write